hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

 represents the version of Terraform in use when the state was saved.
 This can be used to enforce a specific version of Terraform in a policy check.

-As an example, the following policy would evaluate to `true`, as long as the state was made with a version of Terraform in the 0.11.x series, excluding any pre-release versions (example: `-beta1` or `-rc1`):
+As an example, the following policy would evaluate to `true` as long as the state was made with a version of Terraform in the 0.11.x series, excluding any pre-release versions (example: `-beta1` or `-rc1`):